k2datascience/eda-example/MVP.md

 ## Goals

 A non-profit organization is trying to raise awareness about women in technology.
 We need to identify the best areas to canvas.
-The organization will be placing street teams at the enxtrances to various subway stations.
+The organization will be placing street teams at the entrances to various subway stations.

 ## Initial Data Cleaning Approach and Exploratory Findings